iuthub/lab-2-ya-misterMak/README.md

 # Lab 2
 # I am MIRKAMOL KHAMIDOV.
 My ID: u1610142

 Mission has been accomplished! :)))
+Waiting for other labs. . .